michaeljolley/baldbeardedbuilder.com/src/content/blog/setting-up-raspberry-pi-for-use-in-kiosk-mode-with-chromium.md

 Then save and exit.

-## Disable power management on WiFi
+## Disable Power Management on WiFi

 The Pi's WiFi will also go to sleep if we don't change it.
 Modify it by editing the **rc.local** file with: